 Continue my adventure of visiting every MRT (subway) stop in Singapore, seeing how the country changes as you travel beneath the land and then pop up every few kilometers.
-This time, my husband and I visited sixteen stops on the Blue Line (aka the Downtown Line), starting at the eastern terminus and working our way west toward the center of the island.
+This time, my husband and I visited sixteen stops on the Downtown Line (aka the Blue Line), starting at the eastern terminus and working our way west toward the center of the island.

 The Expo stop, which provides direct access to the country’s largest meeting space, is great if you like convention centers — or, apparently, if you like EXPOriences, or if you like to impersonate politicians (this sign is right outside the station):